koelslaw/documentation/topics/openvas/README.md

 vi /bin/openvas-setup
 :set nu
 ...
-49 # Test for selinux
+49 # Test for SELinux
 50 SELINUX=$(getenforce)
 51 if [ "$SELINUX" != "Disabled" ]; then
 52        echo "Error: Selinux is set to ($SELINUX)"